 The Boarding School: Las Cumbres, Amazon Prime Video (2021)

-Our last two shows on the list are Spanish language originals and are also connected, as The Boarding School: Las Cumbres is a February 2021 reboot.
+The next two shows on the list are Spanish-language originals and are also connected, as The Boarding School: Las Cumbres is a reboot of El Internado.

 The show takes place in a remote boarding school next to a monastery between the mountains – a location suitable for isolating the problematic youth that are sent through its doors.